learn-co-curriculum/dsc-effect-sizes/README.md

 Another "non-parametric" way to quantify the difference between distributions is what's called **"probability of superiority"**, which is the probability that *"a randomly-chosen man is taller than a randomly-chosen woman"*, which makes perfect sense.

-> Question: If we choose a male and a female sample at random, what is the probability that males are taller than females?
+> Question: If you chose a male and a female sample at random, what is the probability that males are taller than females?

 ```python